-This page is designed to help you prepare for maintaining continuity of instruction despite inclement weather, natural disaster, health outbreaks or a personal emergency.
-Regardless of the format your course is in, a campus closure or personal emergency does not need to put the brakes on learning.
+This page is designed to help students prepare for maintaining continuity of learning despite inclement weather, natural disasters, health outbreaks, or personal emergencies.
+Regardless of the format of your course, a campus closure or personal emergency does not need to stop learning altogether.

 During a campus emergency or inclement weather, up-to-date information is available online at www.umaryland.edu/alerts or by calling 410-706-8622.